rafaeldevs/word-counter/QUICKSTART.md

 ## Babashka Tasks Quickstart Guide

-This guide provides an overview of the various tasks available for word count and reading time calculations using Babashka.
+This guide provides an overview of the tasks available for this word counting tool and document statistical analysis using Babashka.
 Each task has a specific function and can be executed via the command line.

 ### Tasks